The look on a student's face when they complete a project is priceless - Dan

-I called them back and they said look we've got an appointment for you next year pending that you finish the year and end up graduating at the end that sort of thing and they told me about the school, they gave me all the details I needed, you know, gave me a time frame to answer by and again like the thing was so easy that I didn't really have to think much about it.
+I called them back and they said “look, we've got an appointment for you next year pending that you finish the year,” and end up graduating at the end and that sort of thing, and they told me about the school, they gave me all the details I needed, you know, gave me a time frame to answer by and again, like, the thing was so easy that I didn't really have to think much about it.

-You're only here for the students and throughout the scholarship program that was one thing that I think ringed home it's not always about, you know, what goes on in the staff room or somewhere else it's just what are you here for, you're here for kids to grow and I think that's the main thing that has really helped keep focus and got me where I am today which is good
+You're only here for the students, and throughout the scholarship program that was one thing that I think ringed home, it's not always about, you know, what goes on in the staff room or somewhere else, it's just, what are you here for, you're here for kids to grow and I think that's the main thing that has really helped keep focus and got me where I am today which is good.

-I love every day [laughs]
+I love every day [laughs].

 The video ends with a fade out to the teach.NSW logo